Applications for 2017 have now closed. Please check back later for updates on the next intake.

 The Peking University Australian Studies Centre Internship Program

-An essential part of the missions of both the Australian Studies Centre and ACYA is to encourage the next generation of Chinese students to develop an interest in Australia as a country and as a subject of academic inquiry, as well as to support the endeavours of young Australians studying and working in China.
-Established in early 2013, the Program is a unique internship that enables Australian and Chinese students to gain valuable practical academic experience working at the forefront of Australia-China relations at the Australian Studies Centre on campus at Peking University in Beijing.
-For more information about the Centre please visit the Centre website (http://pkuasc.fasic.org.au).
+An essential part of the mission of the Peking University Australian Studies Centre is to encourage the next generation of Chinese youth to develop an interest in Australia as a country and subject of academic inquiry, as well as to support the endeavors of young Australians studying and working in China.

-The duration of an internship will be approximately three months during the Chinese academic semester.
-These dates can be changed to accommodate the candidate’s circumstances.
+The duration of an internship will be three months.
 Interns are expected to make a commitment of three days per week, with one day at the Centre itself and two days on the research project.
 This may also involve tutoring local Chinese students at the University.
 The internship is aimed at those already or about to be based in Beijing, as the Centre is unable to provide visa assistance.
 Interns will receive a modest monthly honorarium.

 - Currently studying or recently graduated from a tertiary degree;

-- Demonstrated interest in and knowledge of Australia-China relations or some aspect thereof;
+- Demonstrated interest in and knowledge of an aspect of Australia-China relations

 - Ability to conduct research independently and work with academics and other interns on ad-hoc projects;